|Location:||University Centre at Blackburn College|

 It is a nationally recognised certificate which stands independently but is also acts as introductory module for those who may wish to progress onto an Introductory Certificate in Education and Training or a Postgraduate Certificate in Education (PGCE).

 Our course is set at Level 4 which is an Introductory Higher Education level.
 You may choose to think of this short course as a ‘taster’ if you are thinking about a career in teaching but are not yet sure it is for you.

-For those starting the course in the Academic year 2015/16, the course will be charged at £867.
 This amount will be payable at enrolment.
 There are various opportunities to join the programme throughout the year and the next available entry points will be discussed with you at interview.